gofynd/fdk-client-swift/documentation/platform/COMPANYPROFILE.md

 | body | CreateUpdateBrandRequestSerializer | yes | Request body |

-Modify details and settings of a specific brand.
-Allows to edit meta of a brand.
+This API allows to edit meta of a brand.

 *Returned Response:*